 1. Johns Hopkins immersive Health Sciences Intensive Program provides training in every aspect of medical school preparation, including advising/counseling, MCAT prep, application assistance, etc. I’ve had several clients graduate from this program and go on to top tier medical schools.
-A 3.0 GPA or above is strongly recommended.
+A 3.0 GPA or above is required.

 2. Tulane offers six programs covering different aspects of medicine, all of which earn a master’s degree and all geared toward different aspects of medical school preparation.